WallStProg/zmqtests/3186/Readme.md

     killall -9 repeat.sh proxy peer

+It's pretty tricky finding valgrind in list of processes -- see this (<https://github.com/acg/psmisc/issues/1>) for more.
+So, if running w/valgrind you may need to do something like this:

+    killall peer proxy repeat.sh memcheck-amd64-linux

 ## Results
 When run with valgrind's massif tool, the program produces output similar to the following: